TasteNFT/tastedex-docs/get-started/README.md

 [How to Set Up an NFT Profile](https://docs.pancakeswap.finance/products/nft-profile-system/profile-guide)\
 [How to Vote](https://docs.pancakeswap.finance/products/voting/voting-guide)

-Check the menu for more documentation on the range of PancakeSwap features and services, including more advanced guides.
+Check the menu for more documentation on the range of TasteDEX features and services, including more advanced guides.

-If you can't find what you need, feel free to visit the [PancakeSwap Telegram](broken-reference) and ask for help there!
+If you can't find what you need, feel free to visit the [TasteDEX Telegram](broken-reference) and ask for help there!